felippe-regazio/logflake/README.md

 fire(level?: string): chain
 ```

-When using a reference, you can use `fire` to trigger the referenced log.
+When using references, you can use `fire` to trigger the referenced log.
 When using `fire`, you also gets a new log function.
 The `level` parameter on this function overrides the original log level.
 For example:

 ```js
 const logError = log('quiet', 'Unexpected error');